 The algorithm for both models can be illustrated using the following scheme:

-With Sigma Eclipse, you can get the best of both worlds, combining autonomy, privacy and convenience.
-While cloud AI is still better for really big computations or services that need a lot of external integration, Sigma Eclipse shows that local AI can handle daily tasks efficiently while keeping all data on the device.
+With Sigma, you can get the best of both worlds, combining autonomy, privacy and convenience.
+While cloud AI is still better for really big computations or services that need a lot of external integration, Sigma shows that local AI can handle daily tasks efficiently while keeping all data on the device.
 Knowing the differences between them helps users decide which AI architecture is best for them and meets their privacy needs.

 .avif)